weiping-playnext/Zenject/Documentation/SubContainers.md

 }
 ```

-* After doing this, make sure to drag and drop the newly created Ship prefab into the ShipPrefab property of GameInstaller in the inspector
+After doing this, make sure to drag and drop the newly created Ship prefab into the ShipPrefab property of GameInstaller in the inspector

-* Now if we run our scene, we can hit Space to add multiple Ship's to our scene.
+Now if we run our scene, we can hit Space to add multiple Ship's to our scene.
+You can also add ships directly to the scene at edit time just like before and they should work the same.
+Note however that the ZenjectBinding component we added with the "Use Scene Context" flag checked will have no effect for the dynamically created ships, but will be used for the ships added at edit time.
+So if you duplicate the ship in the scene hierarchy and then add a `List<Ship>` constructor parameter to one of your classes, you'll get the initial list of Ships but not the dynamically created ones that were added via the factory.

 ## <a id="dynamic-game-object-contexts"></a>Creating Game Object Context's Dynamically With Parameters